-Any student who feels unsafe or harassed should speak to his/her counselor, his/her Dean, a staff member or the Principal immediately.
+Any student who feels unsafe or harassed should speak to their counselor, their Dean, a staff member or the Principal immediately.
 Any member of the CHS community who is aware of a student feeling unsafe or harasses should report this to a counselor, a dean, a staff member or the Principal immediately.